tiprankstipranks

 We face intense competition in our markets, which could negatively impact our business.

-The restaurant industry is intensely competitive and we compete with many well-established food service companies on the basis of product choice, quality, affordability, service and location.
-With few barriers to entry, our competitors include a variety of independent local operators, in addition to well-capitalized regional, national and international restaurant chains and franchises, and new competitors may emerge at any time.
-Furthermore, delivery aggregators and food delivery services provide consumers with convenient access to a broad range of competing restaurant chains and food retailers, particularly in urbanized areas, and may form a closer relationship with our customers and increase costs to us.
-Each of our brands also competes for qualified franchisees, suitable restaurant locations and management and personnel.
+The restaurant industry is intensely competitive and we compete with many well-established food service companies on the basis of product choice, quality, value, affordability, product innovation, delivery options, mobile ordering, brand reputation, loyalty, service, facilities, and location.
+With few barriers to entry, our competitors include a variety of independent local operators, in addition to well-capitalized regional, national and international restaurant chains and franchises, grocery and convenience stores, and new competitors may emerge at any time.
+Furthermore, delivery aggregators and food delivery services provide consumers with convenient access to a broad range of competing restaurant chains and food retailers, particularly in urbanized areas, and may form a closer relationship with our guests and increase costs to us.
+Each of our brands also competes for qualified franchisees, suitable restaurant locations, management and personnel.
 Our ability to compete will depend on the success of our plans to effectively respond to consumer preferences, improve existing products, develop and roll-out new products, and manage the complexity of restaurant operations as well as the impact of our competitors' actions.
-In addition, our long-term success will depend on our ability to strengthen our customers' digital experience through mobile ordering, delivery, kiosks, loyalty programs, and social interaction.
+In addition, our long-term success will depend on our ability to strengthen our guests' digital experience through mobile ordering, delivery, kiosks, loyalty programs, and social interaction.
 Some of our competitors have substantially greater financial resources, higher revenues and greater economies of scale than we do.
 These advantages may allow them to implement their operational strategies more quickly or effectively than we can or benefit from changes in technologies, which could harm our competitive position.
 These competitive advantages may be exacerbated in a difficult economy, thereby permitting our competitors to gain market share.
 We may be unable to successfully respond to changing consumer preferences, including with respect to new technologies and alternative methods of delivery.
-In addition, online platforms and aggregators may direct potential customers to other options based on paid placements, online reviews or other factors.
+In addition, online platforms and aggregators may direct potential guests to other options based on paid placements, online reviews or other factors.
 If we are unable to maintain our competitive position, we could experience lower demand for products, downward pressure on prices, reduced margins, an inability to take advantage of new business opportunities, a loss of market share, reduced franchisee profitability and an inability to attract qualified franchisees in the future.

 Sales & Marketing3 | 9.7%